ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-cm.md

     <li>
         <b>Compute Size</b> &rarr; <code>tiny</code> (1 CPU)
         <br>
-        As said above, the ARE VDI session is only needed for setup and startup tasks, which can be easily done with only 1 CPU.
+        As mentioned above, the ARE VDI session is only needed for setup and startup tasks, which can be easily accomplished with 1 CPU.
     </li>
     <li>
         <b>Project</b> &rarr; a project of which you are a member.